 In the HBR article on 7 Transformations of Leadership, the authors described their research on the dominant way leaders think in terms of their internal ‘Action Logic’—how they interpret their surroundings and react when their power or safety is challenged.

 The 7 Action Logics can be categorised as:

-Remember, like all styles, all levels have their strengths and weaknesses.
+Like all styles, these levels have their strengths and weaknesses.

-Leaders can move through these categories as their abilities grow, the next posts will describe the other action logics and how transformation can occur.
+Watch out for the next posts on the other action logics and how transformation can occur.